dwarvesf/brainery/newsletter/2021-in-review.md

 ---
 tags:
+- updates
+- newsletter
+- team
-title: "It’s a wrap: 2021 in Review"
+title: It’s a wrap: 2021 in Review
 date: 2021-12-30
-description:
+description: Hey, it’s Han and Nikki in your inbox again.
+On behalf of the entire Dwarves team, happy 2022!
 authors:
+- han
+- nikki
+- duy
 menu:
 type:
 hide_frontmatter: true